 Yasuko Thanh

 Fans of local Vancouver Island literary and music scenes are likely already familiar with writer and musician Yasuko Nguyen Thanh.
 Yasuko currently lives in Victoria, where she was born in 1971 to a German mother and a Vietnamese father.
-Yasuko has published three books to date, the latest in 2019 being a memoir titled Mistakes to Run With.
+Yasuko has published four books to date, the latest in 2023 being a novel titled To the Bridge, an emotional story about a mother and her daughter trying to find a way to connect, even when there is a river of difference raging between them.
+In 2019, she wrote a memoir titled Mistakes to Run With.
 The memoir details her life so far, from growing up in poverty in Victoria, dropping out of school, doing sex work as a teen and young adult, and emerging in adulthood as a successful writer.

 Her previous books include an historical novel set in Vietnam, Mysterious Fragrance of Yellow Mountains, and a collection of short stories set all over the world, Floating Like the Dead, the titular story of which won the Journey Prize in 2009.